 A better approach – and one Tensar advises – is to use a larger plate with a diameter closer in size to the width of the load imposed by the construction equipment.

 This means the test will create a pressure bulb similar in size, and depth, to the one created by a rig’s tracks.
-As a result, the settlement characteristics of both the platform and subgrade will be measured, giving a more accurate assessment of ultimate (and safe) bearing capacity of the platform.
+As a result, the settlement characteristics of both the platform and subgrade will be measured, giving a more accurate assessment of the ultimate (and safe) bearing capacities of the platform.